paketo-buildpacks/php-redis-session-handler/README.md

-# php-redis-session-handler
+# PHP Redis Session Handler Cloud Native Buildpack
-A Cloud Native Buildpack for configuring a Redis session handler in PHP apps.
+A Cloud Native Buildpack for configuring a [Redis](https://redis.io/) [session handler](https://www.php.net/manual/en/class.sessionhandler.php) in PHP apps.

 The buildpack generates an `.ini` configuration snippet to allow for connecting to an external Redis server as a session handler.
 The `host`, `port`, and `password`